 Remove the Seat

 Turn the chair upside down, and unscrew the seat from the frame, using a drill or screwdriver.
-Make any necessary repairs to the wood part of the chair -- painting, refinishing, or tightening joints.
-Make sure everything is dry, not sticky to the touch, before you reattach the seat.
+Make any necessary repairs to the wood part of the chair—painting, refinishing, or tightening joints.
+Make sure everything is dry, not sticky to the touch, then reattach the seat.

 Remove the Old Fabric

-Use a staple remover to remove the old fabric.
+Turn the seat over.
+Use a staple remover to remove the old staples and fabric.
 If the staples are stubborn, pull them out with needle-nose pliers.
 Save the old seat fabric to use it as a pattern.

 Center Your Pattern